LiteObject/Local-AI/README.md

 ---
+ti# How to Run AI Models Locally on Your Computer - Free ChatGPT Alternative

+Tired of paying $20/month for ChatGPT?
+Here's how to run these AI models on your own machine - completely free and private.
+Learn to install and use local AI models like Llama, Qwen, and Phi3 with step-by-step instructions.

-title: "How to Run AI Models Locally - Free ChatGPT Alternative 2025"
+📚 **Complete documentation available in the [docs folder](./docs/)**: "How to Run AI Models Locally - Free ChatGPT Alternative 2025"
 description: "Learn to install and run AI models like Llama, Qwen, and Phi3 on your computer for free.
 Step-by-step guide to local AI with LM Studio and Ollama."
 keywords: "local AI, run AI models locally, free ChatGPT alternative, Ollama, LM Studio, Llama, Qwen, local AI installation"
 ---